tweag/guides/project-management/Github.md

 ## Milestones

 We gate tickets with [milestones][github-milestones].
 Milestones always have an associated due date.
+This due date is sometimes used for internal planning, and sometimes represent business constraints.
+Use the milestone description to make the meaning clear.

 [github-milestones]: https://help.github.com/articles/about-milestones/